aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/polygon/generate-uv-coordinates/_index.md

 ### Step 3: Create a Mesh

+`Mesh` represents a geometric object composed of vertices, edges, and faces.
 We’ll start with a simple box mesh and deliberately remove any built‑in UV data to simulate a mesh that lacks texture coordinates.

 ```java